PhilJay/MPAndroidChart/README.md

 **Displaying / styling legends:**

 By default, all chart types support legends and will automatically generate and draw a legend after setting data for the chart.
+If a legend should be drawn or not can be enabled/disabled using the

+ - `setDrawLegend(boolean enabled)`

+method.

 The number of entries the automatically generated legend contains depends on the number of different colors (across all `DataSet` objects) as well as on the `DataSet` labels.
 The labels of the `Legend` depend on the labels set for the used `DataSet` objects in the chart.
 If no labels for the `DataSet` objects have been specified, the chart will automatically generate them.
 If multiple colors are used for one `DataSet`, those colors are grouped and only described by one label.